 - Town Hall - $500 (1 Hour Build Time) Requires 2 Sims +$10,000 Town Value

-As with other activities in the game the construction cost for buildings of each type increments (gets higher) with each successive type that you place.
+in the game the construction cost for buildings of each type increments (gets higher) with each successive type that you place.
 The information above is for reference, and you may find that there is a different price or Sim requirement for the buildings you construct depending upon the order in which you construct them.

 There are a number of construction options based upon the class of lot you are building on, or the type of structure (home vs. community lot vs. industry or business) and having a handy guide to the options for each will help you in deciding on your expansion plans.